WE CREATED GOD

 “I don’t pray.
 I don’t feel the need to pray.
 I do believe that faith is something that we created, we humans.
 I don’t think a dog prays.
 I don’t think a plant prays.
-I think its something that we developed, something that we found the need for.
+I think it’s something that we developed, something that we found the need for.
 Instead of God creating us, I think we created God.
-And that’s ok, I don’t have a problem with that because I think it’s just a concept.
+And that’s OK, I don’t have a problem with that because I think it’s just a concept.
 And, for me, faith is not believing that having things is the most important thing.
 I don’t mean to make a vote for poverty.
 It’s not that.
 I want to have things.
 I just don’t want things to have me.
 And I’d rather create stuff.
 I’d rather create friendships.
 So for me faith is in the relationship…not going to church.
 I mean if you want to go to church, go ahead.
 You have the right to go.
 I’m not saying don’t go to church.
 I’m just saying don’t invite me.
 Go by yourself.”

-Tom Boechat is the original producer of Portraits In Faith and we all owe him a debt of gratitude.
-It was Tom that had studied with my photography instructor, David H. Wells, and whom David recommended I connect up with when I went to Brazil.
-Not only did Tom find some amazing people in Sao Paolo, Brazil for me to interview but Tom became a friend and a voice of spiritual clarity.
+Tom Boechat is the original producer of Portraits in Faith and we all owe him a debt of gratitude.
+It was Tom who studied with my photography instructor, David H. Wells, and whom David recommended I connect up with when I went to Brazil.
+Tom found some amazing people in São Paolo for me to interview and he became a friend and a voice of spiritual clarity.
 He sees beyond dogma and religion.
-Tom grew up the son of a Baptist minister and, as he once said to me, he had to “forget all the bullshit he was taught and remember what the true message of Jesus’s teachings were.”
+Tom grew up the son of a Baptist minister and, as he once said to me, he had to “forget all the bullshit” he was taught and “remember what the true message of Jesus’s teachings were.”